rlanvin/php-rrule/README.md

 ## Documentation

-Complete doc is available in [the wiki](https://github.com/rlanvin/php-rrule/wiki).
+Complete documentation is available in [the wiki](https://github.com/rlanvin/php-rrule/wiki).

+You will also find useful information in the [RFC 5545 section 3.3.10](https://tools.ietf.org/html/rfc5545#section-3.3.10).

 ## Contribution